Custom Silicon Adventure (p.1)

 I was done a lot faster than expected, gave myself a crash course in Verilog, and ended up gaining the record for most individual projects submitted to a TinyTapeout shuttle (I believe I still hold it as of me writing this).
 I even contributed back to TinyTapeout, helping with debugging the GitHub action pipelines as well as writing a guide for their website.

-I won’t go into too much detail on my TinyTapeout projects, as they are not supposed to be the main focus of this post, and I’ve yet to even receive my chip, but here is a list of all my submissions:
+I won’t go into too much detail on my TinyTapeout projects, as they are not supposed to be the main focus of this post, but here is a list of all my submissions:

 It was at this point that I set up a organization account on GitHub named "Avalon Semiconductors", because the amount of repos just for chip designs became a bit overwhelming and needed its own corner on the internet, which also lead to me adopting the prefix "AS" for future chip designs.